-Since starting his acting career, Jamie Satterthwaite can be found in many stage and screen roles including guest roles in BBC’s Casualty and ITV’s Mr Selfridge.
+Since starting his acting career, Jamie Satterthwaite can be found in many stage and screen roles including guest appearances in BBC’s Casualty and ITV’s Mr Selfridge.
 Being a regular in the Shakespeare shows at The Watermill Theatre, he’s due to appear in their upcoming production starting in May.
-Having chatted to Jamie last week, we find out about his future roles, training and all things Shakespeare.
+Chatting to Jamie last week, we find out about his future roles, training and all things Shakespeare.

 Is there anything you can tell us about Indie Film and your character Jeff?

 Nothing much yet, other than the person who’s written it, Richard Summers-Calvert, is one of the funniest people I know.
 We’ve done a couple of films together for Pinpoint Productions, and it’s such fun acting with him.
 I read a draft of it a while back and it made me laugh a lot.
 Richard is ridiculous.

 You have worked on feature film Charismata, how was it playing your character and do you know where it will be released?

 It was my favourite role I’ve ever played.
 It’s such fun being the villain!
 The team behind that are all a great bunch.
 The film’s doing so well on the festival circuit, and people really should seek it out for Sarah Beck Mather’s performance.
 She’s brilliant.
 The film’s representative Raven Banner is sorting out distribution right now, so people can follow @CharismataFilm on Twitter.
 There’ll be news soon.